-SUBDIVISION: The division of a tract or parcel of land into 3 or more lots within any 5-year period that begins on or after September 23, 1971, in accordance with 30-A M.R.S.A. § 4401(4) and as that subsection may be amended from time to time.
-This definition applies whether the division is accomplished by sale, lease, development, buildings, or otherwise.
+SUBDIVISION: The division of a tract or parcel of land into 3 or more lots within any 5-year period, which period that begins on or after September 23, 1971, in accordance with 30-A M.R.S.A. § 4401(4) and as that subsection may be amended from time to time.
+This definition applies whether the division is accomplished by sale, lease, development, buildings, or otherwise, except when the division is accomplished by devise, condemnation, order of court, or gift to a relative, unless the intent of such gift is to avoid the objectives of this section, or by transfer of any interest in land to the owner of land abutting thereon, shall not be considered to create a lot or lots for purposes of this section.
+In determining whether a parcel of land is divided into 3 or more lots, land retained by the subdivider for his own use as a single family residence for a period of at least 5 years shall not be included.
+No sale or lease of any lot or parcel shall be considered as being a part of a subdivision of such a lot or parcel is 40 acres or more in size, except where the intent of such sale or lease is to avoid the objectives of this statute.
 The term "subdivision" also includes the division of a new structure or structures on a tract or parcel of land into 3 or more dwelling units within a 5-year period, the construction or placement of 3 or more dwelling units on a single tract or parcel of land and the division of an existing structure or structures previously used for commercial or industrial use into 3 or more dwelling units within a 5-year period.